 In the following years to come, the event morphed into a collegiate competition.
 When the teams arrive, they have a floor system pre-built on a pair of I-beams waiting for them.
 They build for two and a half 10 hour days, making sure they keep safety, stewardship, teamwork, and accuracy to the house plans in mind.

 On Sunday before the Food City 500, ASP’s official judges critically look over each home and give them a score based on the aforementioned categories.
 The team with the highest score is awarded a $5,000 scholarship, and the second and third place schools are given a $2,500 scholarships to go towards their programs.
 While scholarships are a nice perk, these students leave with a great experience and pride in building a family a new home.
 Finally, at the Closing Ceremony, ASP honors the recipients of the homes with all of the volunteers, staff, and partners in the event around.
 It is a special, high energy moment that everybody should experience!

 After the Food City 500, a home-moving company works to lift the homes onto a truck bed and deliver them to their permanent addresses.
 Volunteers and contractors work together to get the home move-in ready, and the families are given their keys.
 While Race to Build is a blast, this is an interactive and educational event at its core.
 The whole purpose is to show the public that the critical housing needs of our region, especially affordable housing for veterans, needs more attention and funding.

-Three veteran families living in the Tri-Cities region will be receiving new homes as a result of Race to Build.
-They will be receiving these homes completely mortgage-free, giving them the gift of equity and a fresh start.
-If you are a resident in the Tri-Cities region with substandard housing, and are interested in applying for a new home, you can find our application here: asphome.org/apply
+Three families living in the Tri-Cities region will be receiving new homes as a result of Race to Build.
+They will be receiving these homes completely mortgage-free, giving them the gift of home equity and a fresh start.
+If you are a resident in the Tri-Cities area with substandard housing, and are interested in applying for a new home, you can find our application here: asphome.org/apply